core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Those operations are out of scope of this document, and will require media types suitable for modifying sets of links.

-### Freshness {#freshness}
+### Request freshness {#freshness}

-Many security mechanisms usable with an RD employ replay windows, or do not even mandate replay protection at all.
+Some security mechanisms usable with an RD allow out of order request processing, or do not even mandate replay protection at all.
-The RD ensures that operations on the registration resource are executed in an order that does not distort the client's intentions.
+The RD needs to ensure that operations on the registration resource are executed in an order that does not distort the client's intentions.

 This ordering of operations is expressed in terms of freshness as defined in {{I-D.ietf-core-echo-request-tag}}.
 Requests that alter a resource's state need to be fresh relative to the latest request that altered that state in a conflicting way.

-An RD SHOULD use the Echo option if it can not determine the request's freshness in any other way.
+An RD SHOULD determine a request's freshness, and MUST use the Echo option if it requires request freshness and can not determine the it in any other way.
 An endpoint MUST support the use of the Echo option.
-(One reason why an RD would not need to use freshness is if no relevant properties are covered by is security policies;
+(One reason why an RD would not require freshness is when no relevant registration properties are covered by is security policies.)
-one other way it can determine freshness is when all operations on the resource happen on a single security mechanism that provides some order).

 #### Efficient use of Echo by an RD